-ClustrixDB distributes the data across the cluster–the tables are sliced and hash distributed across the cluster, with multiple copies of every slice.
-The Rebalancer ensures that the data and the workload are distributed evenly across the cluster.
-Given any primary or secondary key with ClustrixDB slicing every node knows which node owns the data.
+ClustrixDB automatically distributes the data across the cluster–all tables are sliced using consistent hashing, and distributed across all the cluster nodes.
+There are a minimum of two copies of every slice, allowing high-availability.
+Clustrix’s patented Rebalancer ensures that the data and the workload are distributed evenly across the cluster, operating in the background and avoiding query performance degredation.

 The patented slicing done by ClustrixDB is superior to sharding and sharding-like approaches followed by other databases.
 Sharding distributes based on primary key only, and secondary indexes are co-located with the primary row.
 When you do a lookup by secondary key, the database doesn’t know which node to go to, causing broadcasts.
 ClustrixDB has independent distribution for primary and secondary indexes, removing broadcasts and making the cluster scale linearly.

 3Distributed Query Processing